itnilesh/go-rest-api/README.md

 docker tag <image-id>  salpe/employee-service
 ~~~~

-6. Run following command
+6. Run the following command
 ~~~
 docker run  -it -d -p 8888:8888  salpe/employee-service
 ~~~
-7. Test application is up or not , you should get empty collection
+7. To test application is up or not, you should get an empty collection
 ~~~
 curl -X GET  http://localhost:8888/employees
 ~~~